Skip to main content

 Common pitfalls

-Three things go wrong in Reddit pipelines.
-Datacenter proxy blocks — Reddit blocks datacenter IPs aggressively; always use residential.
+Three things go wrong in Reddit pipelines. proxy rotation blocks — Reddit blocks datacenter IPs aggressively; always use residential.
 Score manipulation — coordinated upvote/downvote brigades exist for high-stakes topics; cross-check score with independent metrics (comment-text quality, award count) before treating score as authoritative.
 Subreddit-rule variance — different subreddits have different posting rules + moderation patterns; product-mention contexts vary (r/devops is technical, r/sysadmin is more practical, r/programming is broader).
 For accurate cross-subreddit comparison, normalize per-subreddit baselines.

 An eighth subtle issue: snapshot-storage strategy materially affects long-term economics.
 Raw JSON snapshots compressed with gzip typically run 4-8x smaller than uncompressed; for multi-year retention, always compress at write-time.
 Partition storage by date prefix (snapshots/YYYY/MM/DD/) to enable fast date-range queries and incremental processing rather than full-scan re-aggregation.
 Most production pipelines keep 90 days of raw snapshots at full fidelity + 12 months of derived per-record aggregates + indefinite retention of derived metric time-series — three retention tiers managed separately.